romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 fn compile_ast(ast: Ast) -> // wait...
 What do write here?
 ```

-We can't do this, we need some type that does not depend on the type of the expression.
-One of the options is to define our `CompiledFunction` like this:
+At this point we hit a problem: the type of the compiled function depends on the type of the expression.
+We need some common representation that works regardless of the return type.

+One option is to define a `CompiledFunction` enum that wraps functions of different return types:

 ```rs
 type TypedCompiledFunction<T> = Box<dyn Fn() -> T>;